valnoxy/t440p-oc/README.md

 ![macOS-Stable](https://img.shields.io/badge/macOS-Catalina-brightgreen.svg)

 ![-----------------------------------------------------](https://dl.exploitox.de/t440p-oc/rainbow.png)

-## ⚠️ Before continuing
-This is the develop branch.
-These configurations should not be used on a production system.

 ## ⚠️ Disclaimer
 This guide is only for the Lenovo ThinkPad T440p.
 I am NOT responsible for any harm you cause to your device.
 This guide is provided "as-is" and all steps taken are done at your own risk.